matfish2/vue-stripe/README.md

 });
 ```

-Once the checkout form was submitted the main form will be automatically submiited.
+Once the checkout form was submitted the main form will be automatically submitted.
 The request will include the `stripeEmail` and `stripeToken` parameters, which will enable you to process the payment and redirect back.

 ## Events